Keoffor/geoip-nginx/README.md

 To build the server, Jim ran his scripts manually and sequentially.
 For example:

 * Script 1: Installed Ubuntu 20.04, created admin users, locked down SSH, and configured iptables
     * Test Result: Server is up and running.
-SSH passowordless login works
+SSH passwordless login works
     * Ports Open:  random ports for SSH and MySQL 8.0 as well as 80 and 443
 * Script 2: Installed NGINX, PHP 7.4, and configured server blocks
     * Test Result 1: NGINX is up and running.
 Accessible on port 80